zizhongyan/StataImproved/README.md

 # Improved Stata Editor for macOS : using sublime text 3

 The Sublime Text 3 (ST3) is probably the most popular text editor under the macOS platform.
-This plugin (v.1.3.3) is committed to making the ST3 to be the favourable and handy Stata do-file editor for Mac users.
+This plugin (v.1.3.7) is committed to making the ST3 to be the favourable and handy Stata do-file editor for Mac users.

 * This package has been accepted by the [Sublime Text package manager](https://packagecontrol.io/packages/Stata%20Improved%20Editor) on 16th Jan 2017.
-* Last edited on 28th May 2018 by [Zizhong Yan](mailto:helloyzz@gmail.com).
+* Last edited on 1st Aug 2019 by [Zizhong Yan](mailto:helloyzz@gmail.com).
 Comments are welcome.

 ## 🎼 News 🎼
-**v1.3.6 (01/Aug/19)**: Full support for **Stata 13, 14, 15 and 16 SE/MP/IC**.
+**v1.3.7 (01/Aug/19)**: Full support for **Stata 13, 14, 15 and 16 SE/MP/IC**.

 **v1.3.4 (28/May/18)**: Some minor corrections.
 Also thanks for [WildGunman](https://github.com/WildGunman)'s suggestion on the [package config directories](https://github.com/zizhongyan/StataImproved/pull/12).